Tashi Wangdi

 Wangdi studied at Durham University, graduating with a degree in Politics and Sociology in 1973.
-He was formerly the Dalai Lama's representative to the Indian government in New Delhi.
+He was once the Dalai Lama's representative to the Indian government in New Delhi.

-"We are seeking a solution within the framework of the Chinese Constitution for a meaningful autonomy," said Wangdi of his government's status.
-"Until we are able to achieve that goal, we effectively have a government in exile with a charter —a Constitution.
+"We are seeking a solution within the framework of the Chinese Constitution for a meaningful autonomy", said Wangdi of his government's status.
+"Until we are able to achieve that goal, we effectively have a government in exile with a charter—a Constitution.
 In that charter, His Holiness [the Dalai Lama] is effectively head of state, and the prime minister is head of government."

+Wangdi died on 1 May 2025, at the age of 78.